esdurmus/Wikilingua/README.md

 # WikiLingua: A Multilingual Abstractive Summarization Dataset #

 **UPDATE:\
 We have created new Train/Test splits for all 17 languages that can be downloaded [here](https://drive.google.com/file/d/1sTCB5NDPq6vUOlxR29DbvSssErvXLD1d/view?usp=sharing).
-These splits were created to ensure that there is no (document, summary) pair overlap across any of the 17 languages so that they can be safely used for multilingual evaluations.**
+These splits were created to ensure that there is no (document, summary) pair overlap across any of the 18 languages so that they can be safely used for multilingual evaluations.**

 This repo contains dataset introduced in the following paper:

 [WikiLingua: A New Benchmark Dataset for Multilingual Abstractive Summarization](https://arxiv.org/abs/2010.03093)

-Download the dataset using [this link](https://drive.google.com/drive/folders/1PFvXUOsW_KSEzFm5ixB8J8BDB8zRRfHW?usp=sharing).
+Download the dataset using [this link](https://drive.google.com/file/d/1sTCB5NDPq6vUOlxR29DbvSssErvXLD1d/view?usp=sharing).

-Please refer to this [Collab notebook](https://colab.research.google.com/drive/1HxonmcM7EOQVal2I6oTi9QWEP257BgDP?usp=sharing) to see how to align articles in other languages with the parallel English articles.

 ## Reference ##
 Please cite the following paper: